vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 13 (it is a Devistbana) Rājabbadga--(on Sabhramati) P VI

-131. 116 and 134 Rājāvāsa-(Visnu shrine established by Parasurāma 10 Kasmira) NAI
+131. 116 and 134 Rājāvāsa-(Viṣṇu shrine established by Parasurāma 10 Kasmira) NAI

 1384, 1447 Rajesvara--(under Sriparvata) L 1.